Z3rio/zerio-proximityprompts/README.md

 })
 ```

-## Using it with an entity instead of a position:
+## Using it with an entity instead of a position

 If you want to use an entity instead of a position you have to use the entity value instead of the position value.

 Old example with a prompt:

 ```lua
 exports["zerio-proximityprompt"]:AddNewPrompt({
     position = vector3(0.0, 0.0, 0.0)